akiver/cs-demo-manager.com/docs/05-cli.md

 <TabItem value="macos" label="macOS">

-Open a terminal and type `csdm`, it will diplay all available commands.
+Open a terminal and type `csdm`, it will display all available commands.

 :::caution
 If you have a message **command not found**, it means the folder where the CLI executable `csdm` is located is not in your `PATH` environment variable.